CenterForOpenScience/Policies-and-Procedures/index.md

 **Distribution:** Distribution of staff information will occur only in the following circumstances: A) Information required by law for submission of state and federal reports or as required by subpoena,  B) Information needed by insurance companies who contract with COS for the employees’ fringe benefit coverage, and C) The content of an employee’s personnel file may be viewed for business purposes by the Board.

 **Employee Access to Personnel Files:** Employees are permitted to review their own personnel records.
-An employee wishing to view his/her records should contact Human Resources to schedule an appointment to do so.
+An employee wishing to view his/her records should contact the Human Resources Specialist to schedule an appointment to do so.

 Feedback and Review Process
 ------------------

 The aim of the COS feedback and review process is to provide staff with guidance to help them achieve their job and career goals, to recognize their achievements, and to facilitate achievement of COS’s strategic and business goals.
-You will have the opportunity to participate in planning your work and setting your goals in conjunction with your management team on an ongoing basis and formally during your quarterly meetings.
+You will have the opportunity to participate in planning your work and setting your goals in conjunction with your management team on an ongoing basis and formally during your annual meetings.
 The feedback and review process is an opportunity for open, honest communication and feedback about your work and your future at COS.

-_Note: the COS feedback and review process is in it’s early stages of implementation and we are continually evaluating the process for improvement._
+This process is a guideline, but may be accelerated or suspended if a situation requires immediate action.
+Nothing in this policy is designed to modify COS’ employment-at-will policy or discipline procedures.

-A special evaluation may be conducted at the request of the employee or the management team.
-Special evaluations are normally conducted as a consequence of a particular incident, either positive or negative.
+Supervisors may, at times, need to provide feedback to employees or take corrective action outside of the performance evaluation process.
+In general, the steps outlined below are taken to provide this feedback; however, COS does not guarantee that one form of action will necessarily precede another.
+All steps, written or verbal, will be documented in the employee’s file.
+Employees have an opportunity to respond in writing, and have a copy of any response placed in their employee file.

 Salaries will be reviewed annually and adjusted in line with performance.
 The salary review process will take into account overall performance and the COS’s budget status and projections.
 Evaluations will not necessarily lead to a change in compensation.